redhairedcelt/network_science_flights/README.md

 ## Some Questions to explore
 - Look at flights by day, and maybe eventually by month.
 What are the trends?
 Are there differences across different airline or at different airports?
 - Do different airlines operate more or less are different airports?
+- Need geo coords for all the nodes in our data so I can plot them.